fanzhangio/deep-dive-into-kubernetes/Internal_and_External_packages.md

-# Internal and External Packages for Kubernetes
+# Kubernetes Internal and External Packages

 Many people always come to confused about `Internal` and/or `External` packages refered in codebase or documents.
 I am writing an article to illustrate what the difference and how to use these two concepts.